 Chess Club

-The Harbour View Chess Club meets on Monday at lunch in room 326 during the winter months.
-Many of our players have taken part in the District 8 and provincial Chess Tournaments.
+The Harbour View Chess Club meets on Mondays and Wednesdays at lunch in room 326 during the winter months.
+Many of our players have taken part in the district, provincial and national Chess Tournaments.
 Players of all standards are welcome to come along, learn the game and improve their skills.
 Contact Mr. Bidgood for more details.

 Drama Festival